How to Create an Effective Cybersecurity Business Continuity Plan

 Conduct a cybersecurity risk assessment

-Risk assessment identifies the potential risks, threats, and vulnerabilities to a business's continued operations.
-This includes threats like natural disasters, supplier failures, power outages, and cyberattacks.
-The assessment identifies areas of exposure, such as failure points.
+These tests identify the potential risks, threats, and vulnerabilities to a business's continued operations.
+This includes natural disasters, supplier failures, power outages, and cyberattacks.
+The assessment identifies areas of exposure or failure points.

 Crisis communication is crucial, so your company should implement a strategy ensuring effective communication with internal and external stakeholders.
 A detailed communication strategy can help incident response teams efficiently coordinate their efforts.